 When you’re saving for retirement, it can be hard to envisage how much you actually will need – so benchmarks can be helpful.

-Graham Fletcher, Senior Financial Adviser at Australian Unity, says the Retirement Standard of the Association of Superannuation Funds of Australia (ASFA), which is updated quarterly, is a helpful tool.
+Graham Fletcher, Senior Financial Adviser, says the Retirement Standard of the Association of Superannuation Funds of Australia (ASFA), which is updated quarterly, is a helpful tool.
 It estimates how much money is needed for a “modest” and a “comfortable” lifestyle for people retiring at age 65 who will live to an average life expectancy of about 85.

 The ASFA standard assumes the retirees own their home outright, and are relatively healthy.
 A “modest” retirement lifestyle is considered better than the Age Pension would allow, but still only covers basic activities.
 A “comfortable” retirement lifestyle allows a retiree to be involved in a wide range of activities and to have a good standard of living that allows them to afford things like private health insurance, a car, and occasional holiday travel.